LottoDapp/lotto-cli/README.md

 npx tsx src/lottoCli.ts --network <network> --checks
 ```

-If you want to query the phat contract to check if there is a pending request.
+If you want to query the phat contract to draw the winning numbers.

 ```
 npx tsx src/lottoCli.ts --network <network> --drawNumbers
 ```

-or
+If you want to query the phat contract to check the winners.

 ```
 npx tsx src/lottoCli.ts --network <network> --checkWinners